hametar0u/hametar0u.github.io/_pages/cv.md

 Research
 ======
 * Apr 2023 - Present: UCLA PlusLab
-  * Apply various NLP tasks to zero-shot cross-lingual settings.
+  * Extend epidemic event extraction to low-resource multilingual settings.
+  * Create curated multilingual datasets for target languages through manual annotation and MTurk crowdsourcing.
 * May 2022 - Present: Quantum Ethics Project
   * Assess the trainability of Variational Quantum Algorithms and rank these algorithms by immediate social impact and compatibility with intermediate scale noisy devices.